elir0n/PlayFlicks/README.md

 [Link To Page](https://github.com/elir0n/PlayFlex)

-## In our code, our goal is to Make the Best PlayFlex App.
+## In our code, our goal is to Make the Best PlayFlicks App.

 ### [Installation](/wiki/install.md)